peterodero561/Login/README.md

-# Setting your PC to act like server to test the webpages
+# Setting your PC to test the webpages

 ## 1. Setting up your database.